davejachimiak/webrtc-interop/README.md

 </head>
 ```

-An object called `WebRTCInterop` will be injected into the global namespace.
+The global namespace will be infected with an object called `WebRTCInterop`.
 Call `.infect` on it.

 ```js
 WebRTCInterop.infect()